banickn/VQLForge/readme.md

 *   **Credentials:** Uses default Denodo credentials (`admin`/`admin`) for connection.
 This is **not suitable for production** and should be configured securely if deployed outside local development.
 *   Basic `sqlglot` conversion (without AI validation) does **not** require a Denodo connection.

+## Roadmap

+* Improved sqlglot denodo dialect for better translations.
+* Advanced mode for SQL performance improvements
+* SQL inline comment generation from metadata
+* Support for various AI APIs and models

 ## Contributing

-Contributions are welcome.
-Please open an issue or submit a pull request.
+Please open an issue to discuss potential changes or submit a pull request with your improvements.
+We appreciate contributions for bug fixes, new features, or documentation enhancements.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)